rmusser01/Infosec_Reference/Draft/BIOS UEFI Attacks Defenses.md

 | **WindSLIC SLIC injectors** - includes UEFI, NTFS, bootmgr SLIC injectors and installers. | https://github.com/untermensch/WindSLIC
 | **UEFI Firmware Parser** - The UEFI firmware parser is a simple module and set of scripts for parsing, extracting, and recreating UEFI firmware volumes.
 This includes parsing modules for BIOS, OptionROM, Intel ME and other formats too.
 Please use the example scripts for parsing tutorials. | https://github.com/theopolis/uefi-firmware-parser
 | **Firmware Modifcation kit** - This kit is a collection of scripts and utilities to extract and rebuild linux based firmware images.| https://code.google.com/p/firmware-mod-kit/
-| **Debug Agent Based UEFI Debugging** - The IntelÆ System Debugger now supports non-JTAG based debug of UEFI BIOS, this requires the use of a target-side debug agent and a USB or serial connection to the debug agent.
-This article takes you through the steps necessary and the the debug methodology used bey the IntelÆ System Debugger to use this method to supplement the pure JTAG based UEFI debug method it also supports | https://software.intel.com/en-us/articles/xdb-agent-based-uefi-debug
+| **Debug Agent Based UEFI Debugging** - The Intel¬Æ System Debugger now supports non-JTAG based debug of UEFI BIOS, this requires the use of a target-side debug agent and a USB or serial connection to the debug agent.
+This article takes you through the steps necessary and the the debug methodology used bey the Intel¬Æ System Debugger to use this method to supplement the pure JTAG based UEFI debug method it also supports | https://software.intel.com/en-us/articles/xdb-agent-based-uefi-debug

 [ida-uefiutils](https://github.com/snare/ida-efiutils/)
 * Some scripts for IDA Pro to assist with reverse engineering EFI binaries